-One of the greatest action games of all time, Resident Evil 4 created a new blueprint for the popular horror series.
-You played as Leon Kennedy, a police officer tasked with rescuing the President’s daughter from a terrifying cult.
-While some longtime fans weren’t all too pleased with the turn to action-oriented gameplay with far fewer jump scares, you’d be hard pressed to name a better third-person shooter from the PS2 era.
+One of the greatest Resident Evil games of all time, Resident Evil 4 created a new blueprint for the popular horror game genre.
+You played as Leon Kennedy, a police officer tasked with rescuing the president’s daughter from a terrifying cult.
+While some longtime fans weren’t all too pleased with the turn to action-oriented gameplay and far fewer jump scares, you’d be hard-pressed to name a better third-person shooter from the PS2 era.

 Read our full Resident Evil 7 review